gripenergy/glm-plotter/README.md

 Here is a screen shot from a visualisation of the [IEEE 123-node test feeder](https://ewh.ieee.org/soc/pes/dsacom/testfeeders/).
 The corresponding .glm file is in the example folder.
 ![Alt text](etc/ieee123_example.png?raw=true "IEEE 123 node example")

-# Usage - see install.txt for command-line commands
+# Usage - see install.md for command-line commands

 ## Local or Virtual Environment

-- Install python packages (version 3.5 was used for development) - see install.txt.
+- Install python packages (version 3.5 was used for development) - see install.md.
 - From the command line, change directory to the directory glm-plotter located in this repository. `cd <path-to-repo>`
 - If the python packages were installed in a virtual environment, activate the virtual environment
 - Run the glm_plotter.py file. `python glm_plotter.py`